 12. Data Management Plan:

 Describe your data management plan, where and when the data will be captured and when the metadata records will be created in the Polar Data Catalogue.
-Project leaders will be requested to complete and sign the NCP Sample and Data Accessibility Form upon approval of funding.
+Project leaders will be requested to complete and sign the NCP Data Deposit Agreement Form upon approval of funding.

 13. Relevant Publications/ Presentations: